Lincoln Square Synagogue: History

-The new building, the largest new synagogue in New York City in 50 years, is five stories tall and comprises 52000 sqft, including a sanctuary able to hold 429 people.
+The new building, the largest new synagogue in New York City in fifty years, is five stories tall and comprises 52000 sqft, including a sanctuary able to hold 429 people.
 The horseshoe shape of the seating in the sanctuary of the old building was kept, but with changes that help to focus one's attention on the ark.

-The building won Architectural Lightings 2015 award for interior lighting.
+The building won the 2015 Architectural Lighting award for interior lighting.

 Clergy

 Rabbi Shaul Robinson

 Rabbi Shaul Robinson is currently the senior rabbi at Lincoln Square Synagogue.
 Robinson has held the position since September 1, 2005.
 He is credited with setting up and directing the first ever "Department for Professional Rabbinic Development" in the United Kingdom.

 Cantor Sherwood Goffin

-Cantor Sherwood Goffin served the synagogue since its founding in 1965.
-He retired in 2015, only acting as Cantor occasionally on Shabbat.
+Cantor Sherwood Goffin served the synagogue from its founding in 1965 until he retired in 2015, only acting as Cantor occasionally on Shabbat.
 Cantor Goffin has been only Principal of the Lincoln Square Synagogue Feldman Hebrew School since 1965.
 He obtained "Cantor for Life" tenure in 1986.
 Cantor Goffin worked with Cantor Yaakov Lemmer.
 Goffin died on April 2, 2019.